Relintai/pandemonium_engine_docs/tutorials/animation/playing_videos.rst

 viewport.
 However, this setup may not be powerful enough to handle all use cases, such as playing fullscreen videos without distorting the video (but with empty space on the edges instead).
-For more control, you can use an `class_AspectRatioContainer` node, which is designed to handle this kind of use case:
+For more control, you can use an `AspectRatioContainer` node, which is designed to handle this kind of use case:

 Add an AspectRatioContainer node.
 Make sure it is not a child of any other